jedi-academy/learn-4711/data/assignments/assignment1faq.md

 I want to defer that until we have addressed models and views in class and lab.

+Put even stronger, my marking script will not setup a database for your app to use!

 ## Is there a repository that you fork from to start the project?
 No.